manoj-098/Weather_Displayer/README.md

 # Technologies Used
 The project is built using:

-**HTML:** Provides the structure and content of the webpage.
+- **HTML:** Provides the structure and content of the webpage.

-**CSS:** Used for styling and enhancing the visual presentation of the webpage.
+- **CSS:** Used for styling and enhancing the visual presentation of the webpage.

-**JavaScript:** Handles user input and interactions, as well as fetching data from the OpenWeather API.
+- **JavaScript:** Handles user input and interactions, as well as fetching data from the OpenWeather API.

 # How to Use
-To use the Real-Time Weather Webpage, simply visit the **[SafetyFirstHub](https://manoj-098.github.io/SafetyFirstHub/)** website and enter the name of the location for which you want to check the weather.
+To use the Real-Time Weather Webpage, simply visit the **[Weather Displayer](https://manoj-098.github.io/Weather_Displayer/)** website and enter the name of the location for which you want to check the weather.
 Press the submit button, and the webpage will display the current temperature, wind speed, and humidity for that location.